-On July 23, 2024, the Company entered into a Securities Purchase Agreement (the "Purchase Agreement") with a certain accredited and institutional investor for a private placement offering (the "Private Placement") of pre-funded warrants (the "Pre-Funded Warrants") to purchase shares of the Company's common stock and warrants exercisable for common stock (the "Investor Warrants").
-Pursuant to the Purchase Agreement, the Company sold 2,500,000 Pre-Funded Warrants with each Pre-Funded Warrant exercisable for one share of common stock, together with Investor Warrants to purchase up to 2,500,000 shares of common stock.
-Each Pre-Funded Warrant and accompanying Investor Warrant were sold together at a combined offering price of \$5.9999.
-The Company received net proceeds of \$13.70 million pursuant to the Purchase Agreement.
+On July 23, 2024, the Company entered into a Securities Purchase Agreement (the "July Purchase Agreement") with a certain accredited and institutional investor for a private placement offering of pre-funded warrants (the "July Pre-Funded Warrants") to purchase shares of the Company's common stock and warrants exercisable for common stock (the "July Investor Warrants").
+Pursuant to the July Purchase Agreement, the Company sold 2,500,000 July Pre-Funded Warrants with each July Pre-Funded Warrant exercisable for one share of common stock, together with the July Investor Warrants to purchase up to 2,500,000 shares of common stock.
+Each July Pre-Funded Warrant and accompanying July Investor Warrant were sold together at a combined offering price of \$5.9999.
+The Company received net proceeds of \$13.7 million pursuant to the July Purchase Agreement.